-Poland: Gdansk mayor stabbed on stage at charity event
+Poland: Mayor’s condition very serious after stabbing

-WARSAW, Poland (AP) — The mayor of a city in Poland was stabbed Sunday while he was on stage during the finale of a large charity event and he was transported to a hospital, officials and Polish media reported.
+WARSAW, Poland (AP) — The mayor of a city in Poland was in very serious condition after he was stabbed while on stage during the finale of a large charity event Sunday, Poland’s interior minister said.

-Gdansk Mayor Pawel Adamowicz was attacked with a sharp tool during the “Light to Heaven” charity event, charity spokeswoman Magdalena Skorupka-Kaczmarek, told Polish news agency PAP.
+Gdansk Mayor Pawel Adamowicz was attacked with a sharp tool during the fundraising event organized by the Great Orchestra of Christmas Charity, Poland’s most important charity.

-She said there was no immediate word about the mayor’s condition at the hospital.
-Adamowicz has been mayor of Gdansk, a Baltic port city, since 1998.
+Interior Minister Joachim Brudzinski said Adamowicz was hospitalized in very serious condition.
+He called the stabbing “an act of inexplicable barbarity.”
+A suspect was arrested, Brudzinski said.

-Polish broadcaster TVN24 said that around 8 p.m. local time (1900 GMT) a man rushed the stage and shouted something.
-It says the mayor was seen holding his belly.
+Polish broadcaster TVN reported the assailant shouted from the stage that he was imprisoned under the government of Civic Platform, a party to which the mayor formerly belonged, despite being innocent.

 Most Read Nation & World Stories